 - This reinforces the distinction between exchange rate fixings used as benchmarks for transactional purposes and Bank of Canada exchange rates that are provided as a public good, for statistical, analytical and informational purposes only.

-- The changes are being undertaken in the context of broader international official sector work on the design of foreign exchange reference rates, including recommendations from the Financial Stability Board on foreign exchange benchmarks and the Principles for Financial Benchmarks published by the International Organization of Securities Commissions.
+- The changes have been undertaken in the context of broader international official sector work on the design of FX reference rates, including recommendations from the Financial Stability Board on FX benchmarks and the Principles for Financial Benchmarks published by the International Organization of Securities Commissions.

 Where else to get exchange rates

-- Unlike when the Bank began publishing its exchange rates many decades ago, rates are now readily available from numerous alternative sources (multiple trading platforms, various free and fee-based internet sources, and a range of other data vendors).
+- Unlike when the Bank began publishing its exchange rates many decades ago, rates are now readily available from numerous alternative sources (multiple trading platforms, Internet sources and other data vendors).

-- While the Bank will continue publishing monthly and annual average exchange rates, we will discontinue publishing noon and closing, high and low, and all forward exchange rates and forward points.
+- While the Bank will continue publishing monthly and annual averages, it will discontinue publishing noon and closing as well as high and low exchange rates.

-We will adjust our exchange rate lookup tools
+The Bank will adjust its exchange rate lookup tools

-Some facts on the number of people who access our exchange rate data
+Some facts on the number of people who access the Bank’s exchange rate data

-- The Bank’s exchange rate pages receive over one million visitors a month, representing 80 per cent of all www.bankofcanada.ca page views.
+- The Bank’s exchange rate pages receive more than one million unique visitors a month, representing 80 per cent of all www.bankofcanada.ca page views.